alisaifee/coredis/docs/source/compatibility.rst

 ZREM
 ****

-Remove one or more members from a sorted set
+Removes one or more members from a sorted set.
+Deletes the sorted set if all members were removed.

 - Documentation: `ZREM <https://redis.io/commands/zrem>`_
 - Implementation: :meth:`~coredis.Redis.zrem`